escreven/liveimport/doc/userguide.rst

 There are two ways a module becomes tracked.
 First, it can be referenced by a registered import statement.
 In the **Overview** example, ``symcode``, ``printmath``, and ``simulator`` are all tracked modules.
-Second, a module in LiveImport's workspace (see below) that is referenced by a top-level import in a tracked module is itself tracked.
+Second, a module in LiveImport's workspace (described below) that is referenced by a top-level import in a tracked module is itself tracked.

 For example, suppose there is a module ``timeutils`` in the workspace that is imported by ``simulator``.
 Then, even if ``timeutils`` is not mentioned in any